 Videos and Podcasts

 A great deal of scholarly output is often difficult to capture.
 Lectures and conference presentations, while important modes of scholarly output, are not captured as effectively with written notes and presentation documents.
-Videos and podcasts allows you to capture:
+Videos and podcasts allow you to capture:

 - presentations that may be dependent on audiovisual materials for expressing ideas